 And an upside to growing bush beans is that they do produce about 1-2 weeks faster than pole beans though they don’t produce as much as pole beans do.

-Also, bush beans have many popular varieties such as Contendor, Blue Lake, Provider, and Tendergreen.
+Also, bush beans have many popular varieties such as Contender, Blue Lake, Provider, and Tendergreen.

-So I must admit, we grow a variety of green beans in our garden and bush beans is one of them.
+I must admit, we grow a variety of green beans in our garden, and bush beans are one of them.
 The reason we love bush beans is that you usually do not have to string them.
 The downside to bush beans is that they are very hard on your back when picking.

 2. Pole Beans